The Great Wildebeest Migration

-The annual rains hit the Serengeti in January or February allowing the female wildebeest herd to start giving birth.
+In January and February, the annual rains hit the Serengeti allowing the female wildebeest herd to start giving birth.
 By March or April, the area has dried out and become desolate again so the massive grouping of animals are forced to move northwards towards Lake Victoria where they begin the mating season.
-After this, they head towards the Masai Mara in June or July and this is where most people come to witness the sight of thousands of animals galloping across the plains and fording raging rivers with crocodiles in wait!
+After this, they head towards the Masai Mara in June or July and this is where most people come to witness the sight of thousands of animals galloping across the plains and crossing the notoriously risky Mara River.

 Kenya offers Africa's most traditional safari experience with open plains and an amazing array of wildlife.
 Whether you want to witness the Great Migration, climb Mount Kenya or relax on tropical beaches, this country has a lot to offer.

 The gem of East Africa, Tanzania offers world-class game viewing in the Serengeti and other national parks, the chance to scale Africa's highest mountain, not to mention palm-fringed beaches and Zanzibar Island.
 What an amazing country.